Who Can Participate in the AASCD?

 -Ohio Department of Education

 Ohio’s Learning Standards – Extended (OLS-E) also are commonly known as "the extended standards."
 These standards help to ensure that students with significant cognitive disabilities are provided with multiple ways to learn and demonstrate knowledge.
-At the same time, the extended standards are designed to maintain the rigor and high expectations of Ohio’s Learning Standards. -Ohio Department of Education
+At the same time, the extended standards are designed to maintain the rigor and high expectations of Ohio’s Learning Standards.
+(Images shown below refer only to the extended standards for Science.
+Extended standards also exist for ELA, Math and Social Studies) -Ohio Department of Education